 Data Protection Acts 1998 (GDPR and UK DPA May 2018)

-This Act of Parliament which set out principles relating to the use of data to ensure that the rights of the person who is the subject of the data are protected under the law, the GDPR European Directive on data protection and the UK Government’s Data Protection Act (DPA) which are now in force.
+This Act of Parliament which set out principles relating to the use of data to ensure that the rights of the person who is the subject of the data are protected under the law, the forthcoming GDPR European Directive on data protection and the UK Government’s Data Protection Act (DPA) which will come into force at the same time.

 Your Legal Rights